lsants/DeepOperatorML/README.md

 ## Project Overview

-- **Goal**: To provide a data-driven solver aggregating **state of the art** machine learning algorithms.

-- **Approach**: Employment of Operator learning schemes with for multi-output operators.
-Currently, vanilla DeepONets [Lu, et al., (2019)](https://arxiv.org/abs/1910.03193), POD-DeepONets [Lu, et al., (2021)](https://arxiv.org/abs/2111.05512) and Two-step DeepONet [Lee & Shin, (2023)](https://arxiv.org/abs/2309.01020).

-- **Implementation**: The model is developed in Python using PyTorch.
+The project's goal is to provide a data-driven solver aggregating **state of the art** machine learning algorithms.
+The approach implemented was the employment of Operator learning schemes with for multi-output operators.
+Currently, vanilla DeepONets [Lu, et al., (2019)](https://arxiv.org/abs/1910.03193), POD-DeepONets [Lu, et al., (2021)](https://arxiv.org/abs/2111.05512) and Two-step DeepONet [Lee & Shin, (2023)](https://arxiv.org/abs/2309.01020) have been implemented.
+The model is developed in Python using PyTorch.
 Support for other tensor backend libraries (e.g., JAX, TensorFlow 2.x) are to be implemented in the future.

 ## Implemented Problems